aliyun/terraform-provider-alicloud/website/docs/r/gpdb_instance.html.markdown

 Provides a AnalyticDB for PostgreSQL instance resource supports replica set instances only. the AnalyticDB for PostgreSQL provides stable, reliable, and automatic scalable database services.
 You can see detail product introduction [here](https://www.alibabacloud.com/help/doc-detail/35387.htm)

+-> **NOTE:**  This resource is used to manage a Reserved Storage Mode instance, and creating new reserved storage mode instance is no longer supported since v1.127.0.
+You can still use this resource to manage the instance which has been already created, but can not create a new one.
+Or you also can use resource `alicloud_gpdb_elastic_instance` to create an instance which storage type is flexible.

 -> **NOTE:**  Available in 1.47.0+

 -> **NOTE:**  The following regions don't support create Classic network Gpdb instance.